-Make an impact on local food laws by joining us at the State Capitol on Thursday, March 9.
+Make an impact on local food laws by joining us at the State Capitol for our second Local Foods Awareness Day this Session: Monday, May 1.
 Be on the front lines as we educate legislators about the issues important to our movement.

 FARFA’s Local Foods Awareness Day

-PLACE: Legislative Conference Center, Room E2.002, Capitol Extension, Texas Capitol, Austin (See map here.)
+PLACE: Legislative Conference Center, Room E1.004, Capitol Extension, Texas Capitol, Austin (See map here.)

 PARKING: Reasonably priced parking is available at the Visitors Parking Lot, San Jacinto Blvd., between 12th and 13th streets.
 (See map here.)